jackW50/macro_tracker/README.md

 ## Installation

-$ bundle
-$ rake db:migrate
-$ thin start --ssl

 1. Fork and clone the repository

 2. Change into app directory

 3. Run bundle and migrate files
-4. To run server use the thin gem

         $ bundle
         $ rake db:migrate
+4. To run server use the thin gem

         $ thin start --ssl

 ## Usage

 1. Login/Signup
 2. User Functionality
-        - Users have the abilty to see their meals, and for each individual meal, they can see the foods within that meal, create/add foods for that meal, and remove foods for that meal.
+3. See Meals

+        - See individaul meal
+        - See foods within an individual meal
+        - Create/Add foods for an individual meal
+        - Remove foods for an individual meal

-3. Create Meals
+3. Create Meal
-4. Update Meals
+4. Update Meal
-5. Destroy Meals
+5. Destroy Meal
+6. See Food
-6. Update Foods
+6. Update Food
-7. Destroy Foods
+7. Destroy Food
 8. Logout